 Imperial is committed to ensuring a positive environment for staff and students from all backgrounds, ages, disabilities, sexual orientations, caring status and more.
-Diverse@Imperial is an opportunity for us to recognise and celebrate the diversity of our community.
-It is also a time to recognise and discuss what barriers remain to increasing diversity and inclusion, and the actions that we can all take to address these challenges.
+Diverse@Imperial marks an annual opportunity for the College to recognise and celebrate the diversity of our community.
+It is also a time to discuss the barriers that remain to increasing diversity and inclusion, and the actions that we can all take to address these challenges.

-All week: An exhibition in the College Main Entrance will showcase staff and students alongside information about the College's work on equality, diversity and inclusion.
-There will be a smaller exhibition at the Hammersmith Campus, and much of the content will be relayed through digital screens on all campuses.
-We'll also be celebrating Diverse@Imperial on social media - share your experience of diversity at the College with #DiverseImperial.
-You can explore some of the Diverse@Imperial profiles on this website and download a version of the Diverse@Imperial 2018 Exhibition (pdf).
+For the week 29 January to 2 February, an exhibition in the College Main Entrance showcased staff and students alongside information about the College's work on equality, diversity and inclusion.
+We also celebrated Diverse@Imperial on social media #DiverseImperial.
+You can explore some of the Diverse@Imperial profiles on this website and can download a version of the Diverse@Imperial 2018 Exhibition (pdf).

 2017 Diverse@Imperial showcased the College’s diverse community and the talent within it.
 The week featured an exhibition of our staff in the College’s main entrance and two key events, videos of which you can watch below.